-Shaka Smith, a fitness model, actor and podcast host received his law degree at George Mason University after completing undergraduate studies in politics at Princeton.
-Though by the time he finished law school, he wanted to become an actor.
+Shaka Smith is a fitness model, actor and podcast host who received his law degree at George Mason University after he completed undergraduate studies in politics at Princeton.
+However, by the time he finished law school, he wanted to become an actor.
 He thought people will think he’s absurd for wanting to be in Hollywood after all the effort and resources he invested in academics.
-“I’m a huge believer in energy,” he said, and thus did not want to share to people what he hope to do next to avoid negative comments.
+“I’m a huge believer in energy,” he said, and thus did not want to share publicly what he hopes to do next to avoid negative comments.
 “There was a certain point for me though that sharing my goal to people became essential to motivating me,” Smith said.

 Jeliza Olaguera, a friend who I’ve known for a decade has been an achiever throughout her financial career.
-She’s a former country manager for a foreign bank in the United Kingdom and an alumnae of the most prestigious accounting firm in the Philippines.
+She’s a former country manager for a foreign bank in the United Kingdom and an alumna of the most prestigious accounting firm in the Philippines.
 She graduated with honors when she received her MBA and now works as a financial manager at a hospitality firm and runs two small businesses on the side.

-Goal theories suggest that a multitude of variables are involved on how a goal is attained: From the specificity of the task, the incentive to accomplish it, the motivation and commitment level of the individual or team working towards the goal, and the environment are but several factors.
-No one approach fits all, though self-control and the determination to actually get it done are primary drivers on how a goal evolves to a fulfilled aspiration.
+Goal theories suggest that a multitude of variables are involved on how a goal is attained: the specificity of the task, the incentive to accomplish it, the motivation and commitment level of the individual or team working towards the goal, and the environment are but several factors.
+No one approach fits all, though self-control and determination to actually get it done are primary drivers on how a goal evolves to a fulfilled aspiration.

 The day of my flight five years ago, Brandon gave me a going-away present which he purchased from the Columbia University bookstore— a Columbia hoodie and cap.
 While I was living in Manila, he and I would talk over the phone on weekends and would occasionally discuss my plan to attend graduate school.
 I finally submitted an application in Dec.
-2017 and on Mar.
-2018 was admitted to Columbia shortly after.
+2017 and was admitted to Columbia shortly after.